Challenge Cup | Rules

 3.4 Each club may register up to five Additional Players during the pool stage but none during the knockout stage, each to replace a player previously registered.
 A minimum of three Additional Players must be front row players, and two Additional Players can be from any position.
 Players must have a three-month contract with the club and must not have played for another club in the same tournament.
 Additional Player registrations must be submitted by 12 noon (GMT) on the Wednesday before the match.
 De-registered players may be re-registered (in place of the relevant Additional Players) during the pool stage.

 3.5 For Second Registration, clubs can add up to three players to supplement their squads and one of the players must be a front row player.
 Second Registration is scheduled for March 2022.

 4. CLUB COLOURS

 4.1 For pool stage matches, Round of 16, quarter-finals and semi-finals, if a club fails to wear the strip designated by EPCR and there is a colour clash, that club must change strip.
 For the final, in the event of a colour clash, the club to change strip will be at EPCR’s discretion.

 5. ANTI-DOPING PROGRAMME

-7.2 Where a match is abandoned after fewer than 60 minutes, (a) if both clubs and the EPCR Board agree, the result will stand, or (b) the match will be replayed in full no earlier than 48 hours after kick-off of the abandoned match (unless both clubs and EPCR agree otherwise), with both clubs entitled to select new teams.
+6.2 Where a match is abandoned after fewer than 60 minutes, (a) if both clubs and the EPCR Board agree, the result will stand, or (b) the match will be replayed in full no earlier than 48 hours after kick-off of the abandoned match (unless both clubs and EPCR agree otherwise), with both clubs entitled to select new match day squads.

-8.1 Each club must announce its match squad by 12 noon (GMT) on the Thursday before a Friday match and by 12 noon (GMT) on the Friday before a weekend match.
-The match squad announced must not differ from the squad that plays save in exceptional circumstances.
-Breaches of the match squad regulations may result in fines being imposed by the Board of EPCR.
+7.1 Each club must announce its match day squad by midday (GMT) on the Thursday before a Friday match and by midday (GMT) on the Friday before a weekend match.
+The match day squad announced must not differ from the squad that plays save in exceptional circumstances.
+Breaches of match day squad regulations may result in fines being imposed by the Board of EPCR.